MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-dashboards-data-protection.md

 ### Data residency and sovereignty

 Azure Data Explorer Dashboards is available in the following seven geographies across the world: United States, Canada, Europe, United Kingdom, India, Australia, and Brazil.
-All tenants that were added before Azure Data Explorer Dashboards was declared as Global Available were auto-assigned to Europe geography.
+All tenants that were added before Azure Data Explorer Dashboards was declared as Global Available were autoassigned to Europe geography.

 New tenants are assigned a geography based on the tenant's data boundary or the tenant's country/region.
-If there is no matching Geography, the default one will be Europe.
+If there's no matching Geography, the default one is Europe.
-To choose a different geography use the assistance of Microsoft support.
+To choose a different geography, use the assistance of Microsoft support.

 Azure Data Explorer Dashboards ensures that customer data remains within a specific geography, without moving or replicating it outside its boundaries.
 Data is geo-replicated to a secondary region within the same geography.

 ### Transferring your data

 We don't transfer customer data outside of your tenant's geography.
-However, we will transfer your data if we need to do any of the following actions:
+However, we transfer your data if we need to do any of the following actions:

 * Provide customer support
 * Troubleshoot the service
 * Comply with legal requirements

 Microsoft doesn't control or limit the geographies from which you or your users may access your data.
-If a user navigates to <https://dataexplorer.azure.com/dashboards> while not in the tenant's geography, the request will not get blocked.
-Instead the user will see a warning.
+If a user navigates to <https://dataexplorer.azure.com/dashboards> while not in the tenant's geography, the request won't get blocked.